 Understanding fraud categories can help you avoid falling victim to them.
 These are the most common types of employee accounting fraud:

 Asset misappropriation is usually the first thing that comes to mind when you think of employee accounting fraud.
 One type of asset misappropriation is the use of company resources for purposes other than their true intention.
-This could mean taking your family on a business trip and having the company pick up the tab, using the company car and fuel card to run personal errands, or taking home company supplies.
+That could mean taking your family on a business trip and having the company pick up the tab, using the company car and fuel card to run personal errands, or taking home company supplies.

-Corruption is the second-most-common type of employee fraud.
+Corruption is the second most common type of employee fraud.
 Although it’s not always directly related to accounting fraud, corruption still hurts a business’s bottom line.
+Corruption often involves someone in a position of authority and includes bribery, product substitutions and kickbacks.

 One typical example of corruption is when an employee offers discounts on products or services to bribe an external source.
-In another scenario, a manager might agree to hire a contractor to provide cleaning services to the business in exchange for free cleaning services in their home.
+In another scenario, a manager may agree to hire a contractor to provide cleaning services to the business in exchange for free cleaning services in their home.

 Other examples of payroll fraud include buddy punching, which happens when an employee has a co-worker clock in for them when they’re absent.
 Another example, which could easily go unnoticed, is when an employee requests a paycheck advance and never pays it back.